 Route 345

-Route 345 is going through something of a transitional period in vehicle terms at the moment.
-A new contract has just begun, stipulating new low floor double deckers in place of the previous (and highly unsuitable) Dennis Dart SLFs.
-London Central and London General, the route’s operators (both in Go-Ahead ownership), have bought large numbers of Volvo B7TLs over the last two years, and have tried every bodywork style made available thereon.
-The first order for 46 was specified with the popular Alexander ALX400 bodywork, but most subsequent buses have had Plaxton President bodies.
-Sutton garage has received East Lancs Myllennium Vykings, but for the 345 a different type again was ordered, Wright Eclipse Geminis.
-One of the first into service was WVL 8 (LG02 KHE), caught on 30 April at Stockwell changing driver on a short working to Battersea Bridge Road.
+Other than the batch of PDLs mentioned above, London Central and London General (the route’s operators, both in Go-Ahead ownership), had standardised their double deck orders on Volvo B7TL chassis, taking 790 in total before the chassis ceased to be available for London work in 2006 as a result of concerns about noise levels of their engine cooling fans.
+They had batches of B7TLs with every bodywork style that was available!
+The first order for 46 was specified with the popular Alexander ALX400 bodywork, but most subsequent buses had Plaxton President bodies.
+Sutton garage received East Lancs Myllennium Vykings, but for the 345 a different type again was ordered, Wright Eclipse Geminis, and many more followed.
+One of the first into service was WVL 8 (LG02 KHE), caught on 30 April 2002 at Stockwell changing driver on a short working to Battersea Bridge Road.

 Photo by John Delaney.